FOR IMMEDIATE RELEASE:

 Environment Maryland and Maryland PIRG released the following statements in response to the vote:

+The bill will now be heard by the City Council.
 Read testimony from Environment Maryland and Maryland PIRG on CB20-0495 here.

 Environment Maryland is a citizen-based environmental advocacy organization.
 We work to protect clean air, clean water, and open space.
 We have thousands of members across the state and are based in Baltimore.